The Titan Missile Museum

 Between the access ladder and the missile silo, this long corridor and blast doors shielded the launch crew from the missile silo.

 Each Titan missile was programmed with three targets.
-If a missile launch was ordered, then the launch order would specify which of the three targets the launch crew would select.
-The launch crew didn’t know the destination of the missile, but rather it was one of the three pre-programmed flight profiles.
+If a missile launch were ordered, the launch order would specify which of the three targets the launch crew would select.
+The launch crew didn’t know the missile’s destination; it was one of the three pre-programmed flight profiles.

 Titan Missile Museum